velexi-research/Xtallography.jl/docs/src/index.md

 * conversions between equivalent unit cells for a lattice.

-In addition, Xtallography provides a basic [Python interface](python/) to facilitate integration with Python codebases.
+In addition, Xtallography provides a basic [Python interface](python-interface/) to support integration with Python codebases.

 ## Getting Started